 Is Dicunoy Bamboo Tea Bag Organizer Right for You?

-Can you use the Dicunoy organizer for things other than tea?
+Can I use it for things other than tea bags?

 As an Amazon Associate we earn from qualifying purchases.